 Appendix A contains the tabulated groundwater data and Appendix B and Appendix C contain the graphical groundwater data for the COCs identified and discussed below.
 While Hanson contends that the groundwater relevant to the Site is Class II under Part 620, it recognizes Illinois EPA's allegations of Class I standards.
-Accordingly, the below evaluations of Site water quality compare groundwater investigation results to both the Class I and Class II Part 620 groundwater standards and/or the Site Groundwater Protection Standards (GPS) under the federal CCR rule [40 CFR 257.95(h)].
-Parameters with only one exceedance at a well are treated as a false positive exceedance result (e.g., Chromium, Lithium, etc.) assuming a 95% confidence limit and observable data trends.
+Accordingly, the below evaluations of Site water quality compare groundwater investigation results to both the Class I and Class II Part 620 groundwater standards and/or the Site Groundwater Protection Standards (GPS) under the federal CCR rule [40 CFR 257.95(h)], as applicable.
+Parameters with only one exceedance at a well are treated as a false positive result or not a confirmed exceedance† (e.g., Chromium, Lithium, etc.) assuming a 95% confidence limit and observable data trends.